alexeysas/drl-navigation/Report.md

 We have different network architecture then described in the paper.
 Archtiecture is designed there to capture featrues from the eaw pixel data - so Convolutional network is natural fit there.
 WE have simplified state vector instead so pure Fully Connected network must work relatively well.

-The overall architecture is presented on the image below:
+The overall architecture which provides good results for the enviroments is presented on the image below:

 ![network architecture][image2]

-Bsicly we have 3 layers with 2
+Relu is used as activation function and Dropout as regularization technique.

+### Training

+Network was trained on the 1500 iterations.
+And result can be seen below.

 ### Variations